Koa Switzerland Gmbh: Koa, an Ingredient From “Food Waste” Resources

 What are the challenges?

-Initially, the greatest difficulty was to fit into the existing value chain and cultural system.
-This required close exchange with the small farmers, especially in process decisions.
-Koa could not rely on existing infrastructures, but had to build new ones.
-Finally, the processing of the product should meet the high international standards – a basic requirement for coa.
+Initially, the greatest difficulty was to fit into the existing value chain and the existing cultural system.
+This required a close exchange with the smallholders, especially when making process decisions.
+Koa could not rely on existing infrastructures, but had to build them from scratch.
+Finally, the processing of the product should meet the high international standards – a basic requirement for Koa.

 What are the results (impact)?